yvelikova/axway-open-docs/content/en/docs/central/proxy_rate_limit.md

 AMPLIFY Central currently provides a fixed window rate limiting implementation with a one second window.
 Simply explained, each second on the minute your API gets a budget of API transactions.
 Each valid API transaction uses one unit of the budget.
 At the beginning of each second the budget is reset to its configured value.
 If the budget is exhausted before the second is over, all API transactions are refused until the budget is reset.
 A valid API transaction is an API transaction that has been successfully processed by AMPLIFY Central.

 AMPLIFY Central allows for two levels of enforcement for rate limiting.
 At the proxy level, rate limiting affects all API transactions regardless of the consuming application.
-At the proxy and application level, rate limtting affects all API transactions originating with a specific application.
+At the proxy and application level, rate limiting affects all API transactions originating with a specific application.
 You can enforce one or both levels with AMPLIFY Central.

 ## Use the AMPLIFY Central UI to configure rate limiting